 For people with conditions such as dementia, a live-in carer enables them to enjoy an independent lifestyle on their own terms, aided by the caregiver, who will perform a variety of tasks to ensure the safety and comfort of your loved one.

-One of the big advantages of a live-in carer in these instances is the familiarity of the surroundings for your loved one, who may become confused in new surroundings.
+One of the big advantages of a private live-in carer in these instances is the familiarity of the surroundings for your loved one, who may become confused in new surroundings.

 Care in the home can be temporary, such as providing respite care for older people recovering from illness or surgery, or long-term, where the care adapts over time, to take into account the changing needs of your loved one.